material-components/material-components-web/packages/mdc-list/README.md

 `addClassForElementIndex(index: Number, className: String) => void` | Adds the `className` class to the list item at `index`.
 `removeClassForElementIndex(index: Number, className: String) => void` | Removes the `className` class to the list item at `index`.
 `focusItemAtIndex(index: Number) => void` | Focuses the list item at the `index` value specified.
-`setTabIndexForListItemChildren(index: Number, value: Number) => void` | Sets the `tabindex` attribute to `value` for each child button, anchor, radio button or checkbox element in the list item at the `index` specified.
+`setTabIndexForListItemChildren(index: Number, value: Number) => void` | Sets the `tabindex` attribute to `value` for each child button, anchor, radio button and checkbox element in the list item at the `index` specified.
 `followHref(element: Element) => void` | If the given element has an href, follows the link.

 ### `MDCListFoundation`